pforret/jekyll.forret.com/_posts/2017/2017-02-11-diy-my-bamboo-usb-ssd-disk-bay.md

 ### Possible improvements

-* Size: once the 2TB SSD disks become affordable (now they&#8217;re still at 800 euro), I could build a 6TB version.
+* Size: once the 2TB SSD disks become affordable (now they're still at 800 euro), I could build a 6TB version.
 * Protection: for the moment each USB disk shows up as a separate disk.
 So I use 3 different Lightroom catalogs to manage that.
 Better would be to have a 3 SSD disk configuration in [USB RAID-5](https://www.youtube.com/watch?v=dougISKs2vQ) protection: no data is lost when 1 disk goes bad, and you only see one big disk on your laptop
 * Media: a logical extension would be to include a USB CompactFlash reader.
 I still need that for my Canon 5D cameras.
 * USB-C: I think this would make it possible to also add extra batteries in the laptop coaster.